zonemaster/zonemaster/docs/public/configuration/gui.md

   origin as the one serving the GUI or just a path, like the default value, when both the API and GUI are served from the same origin.
-* `"defaultLanguage"`: (*Deprecated*) This **does not** work anymore, to change the default language update the Apache configuration as mentionned in the [installation instructions][Default language].
+* `"defaultLanguage"`: (*Deprecated*) This **does not** work anymore, to change the default language update the Apache configuration as mentioned in the [installation instructions][Default language].
 * `"enabledLanguages"`: An array of the languages enabled in the GUI, default `[ "da", "en", "es", "fi", "fr", "nb", "sv" ]`.